Under a Cloud of Suspicion

 81%

-say that moving data to a cloud storage provider has helped their organisation save money
+Save money after moving data to a cloud storage provider

 But the old perceptions still exist today for SMBs